 No significant change has been seen with regard to other food borne infections acquired directly form food or within the UK.
-A reduction in Cryptosporidium and Giardiasis infection is noted which may be due to weather conditions affecting water supply and storage.
+A slight increase in Cryptosporidium and infection is noted which may be due to weather conditions affecting water supply and storage, but is more likely to be associated with foreign travel.